-THE BIG QUESTION
+THE BIG QUESTION What were the

 Niccolò Machiavelli worked for the government of Florence in the late 1400s.
 He witnessed the Medici family fall from power, and he witnessed the bitter struggles between the city-states in Italy, between city-states and foreign countries, and between the pope and other rulers.